juxor/afaq/markdown/secH3.md

 _"whether it will redeem property therein by instalments spread over a long period."_ To attempt to predict this _"for all cases would be utopia-making."_
 [**Collected Works**, vol. 23, p.
-386] However, Engels is assuming that the social revolution (the proletariat _"com[ing] to power"_) comes **before** the social revolution (the seizure of the means of production).
+386] However, Engels is assuming that the political revolution (the proletariat _"com[ing] to power"_) comes **before** the social revolution (the seizure of the means of production).
 In this, we can assume that it is the "revolutionary" government which does the seizing (or redeeming) rather than rebel workers.

 This vision of revolution as the party coming to power can be seen from Engels' warning that the _"worse thing that can befall the leader of an